zukunft/zukunft.com/docs/llm/pending.md

 a js frontend can use subscribe to get the updated cache data

 additional the cache can be updated by time or by trigger words without frontend request

+separate the api $db_con var from the frontend and backend

 ### word frontend